Quantum Computing Education in Latin America: Experiences and Strategies: Discussion

-Another key consideration during the course creation process was whether to offer the courses to a broad range of majors, including non-STEM students where quantum technologies are becoming increasingly relevant, or to limit them to STEM fields.
+Another consideration during the course creation process was whether to offer the courses to a broad range of majors, including non-STEM students where quantum technologies are becoming increasingly relevant, or to limit them to STEM fields.
 We decided to make the first introductory course accessible to all students, regardless of their academic background.
-However, the second, more in-depth course, which focuses on more advanced quantum physics and mathematics, does have prerequisites that non-STEM students typically do not fulfill.
-As we move forward, it will be important to assess whether this approach is effective for engaging a diverse student population, as addressing this challenge requires innovative teaching methodologies to make quantum concepts accessible and relevant to diverse majors.
-Alternatively, we could explore a different strategy where STEM students interested in specific applications (e.g., cancer research) learn relevant concepts from those fields to better communicate with professionals in interdisciplinary teams.
-For example, QC students could gain a foundational understanding of medical concepts to facilitate collaboration with doctors, rather than expecting non-STEM professionals to master quantum concepts.
+However, the second course, which focuses on more advanced quantum physics and mathematics, does have prerequisites that non-STEM students typically do not fulfill.
+As we move forward, it will be important to assess whether this approach is effective for engaging a diverse student population (for example by comparing the academic performance of STEM and non-STEM students, which would reveal potential gaps in understanding), as addressing this challenge requires innovative teaching methodologies to make quantum concepts accessible and relevant to diverse majors.